 How can I make an appointment?

-Clients can self refer by ringing 020 8763 2064 and giving their name and address.
+Clients can self refer by ringing 020 8763 2064 and giving their name, address and contact number.
 An information pack will then be sent detailing how the service works and what to expect from it and also includes a short questionnaire for completion.
 The questionnaire aids the counsellor in making a decision about the best way forward for you.

 Do I need to be referred?